riju/WebCamera/samples/hdr/README.md

 We had to supply OpenCV with an array of images at different exposures and wooo ... magic happened !!
-With capturing different exposure levels now possible on the Web(chromium), we can now create HDR using opencv.js[7].
+With capturing different exposure levels now possible on the Web(chromium), we can now create HDR using opencv.js, we need to compile opencvJS with the "photo" module as described in this PR[7].

 So capturing -> processing -> display all within your favourite browser.

 ---